 6. Seek early feedback

 Before writing any code, they’ll often be thinking about different ways to validate a concept, gather feedback and do a build-measure-learn loop.
-In contrast to an engineer who’s taking about building something robust (in terms of code), they’ll be looking to take as many shortcuts as possible to ensure the problem your solving has met its goals before entering a hardening phase.
+In contrast to an engineer who’s talking about building something robust (in terms of code), they’ll be looking to take as many shortcuts as possible to ensure the problem your solving has met its goals before entering a hardening phase.

 Your job as a PM: Empower engineers to have direct exposure to those feedback loops.
 Everything from quantitive to qualitative feedback.
 You should be spending most of your time thinking about how you can optimize your bite-size deliverables for learning first, before refining and hardening the solution.
 A handy tactic we’ve had a lot of success with is to empower product engineers with responsibility to triage incoming feedback.